Kolmen/test/README.md

-This README file describes how to build and use the **iis2iclx_tilt_angle_DT_generator.c** program to generate two decision trees for tilt sensing, how to create from the decision trees an .ucf configuration file for the **Machine Learning Core (MLC)** of the [**IIS2ICLX**](https://www.st.com/en/mems-and-sensors/iis2iclx.html) and how to evaluate the result.
+This README file describes how to build and use the **iis2iclx_tilt_angle_DT_generator.c** program to generate two decision trees for tilt sensing, how to create from the decision trees an .ucf configuration file for the **Machine Learning Core (MLC)** of the [**IIS2ICLX**](https://www.st.com/en/mems-and-sensors/iis2iclx.html) and finally how to evaluate the result.

 # 1. Build the C program
 First, it is necessary to install a C compiler.
 The following lines show the procedure of compilation with the GCC compiler on Windows (using [**Cygwin**](https://www.cygwin.com/)).
-You can check that the GCC is sucessfully installed by writing `gcc -v` in the Command prompt.
+Sucessfully GCC installation can be checked by writing `gcc -v` command in the Windows Command prompt.

 Download the **iis2iclx_tilt_angle_DT_generator.c** file to your PC.
 The program may be modified according to one's needs in a text editor.
-However, for many cases or for basic evaluation the default program is sufficient.
+However, for many cases or for basic evaluation the program is sufficient without any modifications.

 Open the Windows Command Prompt (e.g. press Win+R, type cmd and press Enter key) and go to the folder, where the **iis2iclx_tilt_angle_DT_generator.c** is located.
-For instance, if the file is located in C:\tilt_angle_dual_plan\angle_customization_script, then you can write the following command:
+For instance, if the file is located in *"C:\tilt_angle_dual_plan\angle_customization_script"*, then you can use the following command:
 ```
 cd C:\tilt_angle_dual_plan\angle_customization_script
 ```